Rap-Up: History

 The brothers began working on a third issue in 2004, without the backing of a publishing company.
 The largest advertisers were ring tone providers, while others included the Navy, clothing labels, videogames, Sony, Black Entertainment Television and Reebok.
 The editorials were written by 10 journalism students, and the photos were contributed by publicists.
 Art director Ian Lynam, who designed the magazine, sent everything online from Japan.
 The issue was released in March 2005, and cost $35,000 to produce.
 It featured singer Chingy on the cover, and 80,000 copies were distributed around the world.
 Beginning with the eleventh issue, which was published in summer 2008, Lynam redesigned the magazine's cover and contents.
 The main reason for the redesign was the change from a younger target audience to an older and more sophisticated one.
 Lynam felt the facelift "imbue[d] it with a more demure and cosmopolitan aesthetic."

 The magazine is not audited, and is sold in more than 20 countries.
 In the U.S., the magazine is sold by Wal-Mart, Barnes & Noble, and Tower Records.
 Devin calls Rap-Up "a magazine for Generation Y by Generation Y".
 He serves as a writer, publisher and editor in chief, and oversees editorial content and advertising sales.
 Cameron works as publisher and assistant editor, and is in charge of printing, production, distribution and shipping of the magazine.
 In 2008, the magazine released a handbook entitled, Rap-Up: The Ultimate Guide to Hip-Hop and R&B, which was published by Grand Central Publishing/Hachette Book Group.
 The book chronicles the history of hip hop, and features a foreword by rapper T.I.

 Impact

-Bob Baker, the former publisher of H&S Media, praised Devin for having the "gumption to seek out publishers, to say 'I want to do this and how do I do it?'
-I focus more on his age than his race."
-Lou Pitt, a manager and producer of film and television, found that Rap-Up stood out from magazines Vibe, The Source and XXL by showing the mainstream side of performers.
-Pitt said that the magazine is "not the street version [...]
-It has a very populist approach, in the way of People magazine or Entertainment Weekly."
 In 2003, Devin was included on Fast Company's list of "Champions of Innovation whose achievements are changing companies and our culture".
 In 2006, the magazine was nominated for "Best New Consumer Publication" at the 55th Annual Maggie Awards.
 In 2007, the website Rap-Up.com received a nomination for "Best Hip-Hop Magazine Site" at the Vh1 Hip Hop Honors.